Robotnik00/ZombieGame/README.md

 * Most game logic [expand on this].
 * fix interpolator in gameobject
 * Action to control object based on keys pressed.(already have one, but it needs to be revisited)

-Bugs:
-* i noticed flickering prob. its minor, but noticable.
-I thought it was my interpolator, so i turned it off, but its still there.(see StartGame)

 =====